Saliba Street

 Saliba Street, (شارع صليبة) is one of the old main streets in Islamic Cairo, Egypt.
 It runs from the Cairo Citadel in the north to the Mosque of Ibn Tulun in the south.
 The street is the site of many old buildings, including schools, mosques, hospitals, and mausoleums.
-Saliba Street is the location of the largest mosque in Cairo, Ibn Tulun Mosque, which is one of the few remaining Abbasid Mosques found in Cairo after the burning of the Fustat.
+Saliba Street is the location of the largest mosque in Cairo, Ibn Tulun Mosque, which is one of the few remaining Abbasid Mosques found in Cairo after the burning of the Al-Qata'i.